qbituniverse/dirtydozen/README.md

 # Background

-The primary reason why `dirtydozen.dev` is here is because almost all common programming mistakes just keep occurring - repeatedly!
+The primary reason why `dirtydozen` is here is because almost all common programming mistakes just keep occurring - repeatedly!
 Therefore, the idea was to document these mistakes and make the result of this process widely available to help everyone produce `clean code`.

-Why `dirtydozen.dev`, well, there's no hiding from the fact that the idea behind it is somehow derived from an excellent resource, methodology for that matter, known as [The Twelve-Factor App](https://12factor.net/).
+Why `dirtydozen`, well, there's no hiding from the fact that the idea behind it is somehow derived from an excellent resource, methodology for that matter, known as [The Twelve-Factor App](https://12factor.net/).
 I'm sure most self-respecting programmers or operations individuals are, in fact should, be aware of it.

 While [The Twelve-Factor App](https://12factor.net/) is a recipe for writing highly scalable and performing applications.
-The `dirtydozen.dev` on the other hand is a catalogue of most common `dirty code smells` that should be avoided as far as `code quality` is concerned.
+The `dirtydozen` on the other hand is a catalogue of most common `dirty code smells` that should be avoided as far as `code quality` is concerned.

 # Who should read this document?